turbomam/biosample-xmldb-sqldb/README.md

 The Makefile provides lots of hints about how to interact with the databases from the host.

 The Makefile in this repo downloads **all** of NCBI's BioSample collection and unpacks it, using ~ 100 GB of storage.
-However, due to these limits,
+However, due to these limits...

 ```shell
   --biosamples-per-file 1000  \
   --last-biosample 9000
 ```

-it only populates a subset of 9000 Biosamples into the XML and Postgres databases.
+...it only populates a subset of 9000 Biosamples into the XML and Postgres databases.
 Remove those lines to load the entire collection.
 That requires ~ 400 GB of storage.

 If containers have been built or some of those files have been created, then the user could either run `make clean` and start over **losing** all of that data, or manually select make targets (or other commands) that pick up at the desired point.
 No automation is provided for that case yet.